Updated as of 01/03/2020

 Current Beta Testers

 If you were selected to participate as a Beta tester for the new system, you may continue with the new system.
-The deadlines described above for those beginning the new system on or after August 1, 2019 do not apply to you.
+The deadlines described above for those beginning the new system on or after August 1, 2019 apply to you, but are calculated as though you began Step One on January 1, 2020.
 However, as a volunteer, you are free to opt-out of the new system and attempt to attain the RP credential through the previous system (1200 question-based).
 If you choose to opt out of the new credentialing process, you will have to pay the regular fees to take the 1200 question-based exam.

 At such time as the Commission determines that the new system is ready for full implementation, with at least 90 days notice it will disseminate as widely as possible the new date the old system will no longer be available.
 Any candidates who opted for the 1200 question-based examination system who have successfully completed two or more parts of that examination (not including Part I) as of that date will be permitted to continue under that system in accordance with the rules and deadline dates established for that exam.
 Applications for the 1200 question-based Registration Examination may be found here and submitted to .